handrew/agentic_gpt/docs/motivation-rfc.md

 # Request for Comment

 Nascent AGI architectures like BabyAGI and AutoGPT have captured a great deal of public interest by demonstrating LLMs' agentic capabilities and capacity for introspective step-by-step reasoning.
-As proofs-of-concept, they make great strides, but leave a good deal wanting.
+As proofs-of-concept, they make great strides, but leave a few things wanting.
 This document is an attempt to sketch an architecture which builds upon and extends the conceptual foundations of the aforementioned products.

 The primary contributions I would like to make are twofold:
 1. Allowing an LLM to read from a corpus of information and write text according to that information.